anderson-aristotle/js-this-prototype-study/study.md

 ## What is a prototype

-In your own words explain what a prototype is.
+In your own words, explain what a prototype is.

 ```md
 <!-- your answer here -->